 In 1978 I received my Extra Class license having passed the exam, as I did with the pervious tests, at an FCC Field Office.
 Then in 1989, with a new block of callsigns opened up by the FCC, I decided the old call was too long and cumbersome for VHF contesting so I switched to the present one.
 Its not a vanity call, doesn't represent anything special, its just what popped out of the FCC computer at the time.

 Over the years, my on-air activity has varied, some years more active than others.
-I am frequently on 80 - 2 meters, phone, cw, and digital including PSK and JT65, plus 2m and 70cm FM and D-Star.
-I enjoy RTTY contesting, VHF meter openings, various QSO Parties and can be found chasing DX.
+I am frequently on 80 - 2 meters, phone, cw, and digital including RTTY, JT65 and JT9, plus 2m and 70cm FM and D-Star.
+I enjoy RTTY contesting, VHF openings, various QSO Parties, and can be found chasing DX.
 Several times a year I team up for multi-op contests with long-time ham buddy N4HB at his station near the Chesapeake Bay - that salt-water ground works wonders on 160!

 My working career has been a direct extension of the Ham Radio hobby.
-Beginning part-time in the mid-'60's, I have been in the engineering and operations side of television broadcasting and have spent much of that time responsible for the installation and maintenance of analog and now digital high-power VHF and UHF transmitters as well as microwave relay and satellite uplink systems.
-I held a Radar-Endorsed First Class Radiotelephone License until the FCC downgraded those to General Class, which I hold today.
+Beginning part-time in the mid-'60's, I have been in the engineering and operations side of television broadcasting.
+I spent much of that time responsible for the installation and maintenance of analog, and more recently digital, high-power VHF and UHF transmitters as well as microwave relay and satellite uplink systems.
+I held a Radar-Endorsed First Class Radiotelephone License until the FCC downgraded them to General Class, which I hold today.
 In early October 2015 I retired from Richmond's NBC affiliate WWBT after 38 years with the station and 49 years in the industry.
 Now its on to all of those "started but unfinished" ham projects!

 QSL info is good here on qrz.com.
-I upload to LoTW frequently and answer all eQSL's and paper QSL's.
+I upload to LoTW and Club Log frequently and answer all paper QSL's.
 SWL reports are always welcome.